xnum/resume/markdown/resume.md

       core systems development and maintenance. excellent problem solver.

-    - Provided software security advice and design on new system architecture.
     - Introduced RPM Package Manager into system installation procedure, reduced 40% time for building new machine.
     - Analyzed receiving multicast packet loss problem, peak loss rate reduced from 50% to 0.2%.
     - Developed new message dispatch gateway and conducted secure file transfer method to replace plain design for Web client.
     - Researched distributed system and consensus algorithm, proposed next generation online transaction processing system design based on application-level approach.
-    - Developed networking failure simulation framework for testing.
     - Developed system testing framework with FIX protocol.
-    - Imported and shared doxygen to deal with auto document generation.
     - Optimized old continuous data transfer system to 110 times faster and solved several race condition bugs,developed a cross platform new one by event-driven design with backward compatible.

 Sep 2015-Apr 2017